openthread/ot-ns/GUIDE.md

 This checks for availability of prebuilt OT nodes, and builds any OT nodes not yet present.
 This includes a standard set of nodes like FTD, MTD, Border Router (BR) and different Thread versions (1.1, 1.2, 1.3.0, 1.3.1).
 This build can take a long time.
 During the build specific commits of the `openthread` Git repo submodule will be checked out in order to access older OpenThread codebases.
+In case the build stops unexpectedly and the script is aborted, it may be the case that an older OT commit is checked out in the `./openthread` subdirectory.
+This can be manually restored again by running `git submodule update`.

 These nodes of specific versions can be added to a simulation using specific flags in the `add` command that adds a node.
 Type `help add` in OTNS to see this.